Bookmark

 Region(s): England

-Bookmark provides online volunteer reading support programmes for pupils in Years 1 – 5 who are at risk of not meeting the expected standard in reading.
+Bookmark Reading Charity provides one-to-one reading support programmes for pupils in Years 1 – 5 who are at risk of not meeting the expected standard in reading.

-A Bookmark programme lasts for six weeks, during which a trained volunteer will work one-to-one with a child for two x 30-minute sessions a week.
+Volunteer-led, Bookmark’s reading programme lasts for a minimum of six weeks, during which a trained volunteer will provide one-to-one support for a child for 30 minutes twice a week.
 Each session is carefully structured to provide a mixture of reading, book-based conversation, and literacy-based games and activities with the aim of improving the child’s confidence and enjoyment of reading.

 All Bookmark volunteers undergo DBS checks and receive online training that covers: